shivrbharti/hf/README.md

 # Heart Failure Prediction using RNNs: A Reproducibility Study
 This repository contains the code and documentation for a reproduction study that aims to validate the findings of an experiment examining the potential benefits of employing deep learning techniques, particularly recurrent neural networks (RNNs), to improve the prediction of heart failure onset by capturing the temporal relationships among events documented in electronic health records (EHRs).
 The primary objective is to compare the performance of RNN models with conventional methods that do not consider temporality, aiming to enhance early detection and ultimately improve patient outcomes.

+[Here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5391725/) is the link to the original study and [here](https://github.com/mp2893/rnn_predict) is the github link to the original study

 # Scope of Reproducibility
 The scope of reproducibility for this experiment involves: